catseye/NaNoGenLab/perm-comb-finder/README.md

     49770: [('C', 316, 314)]

-Now to actually generate a novel in two parts: one which lists every combination of 38 words, without repetition, from a set of 48 words, and the other which lists every combination of 279 words, without repetition, from a set of 281 words!
+Now to actually generate a novel in two parts: one which lists every combination of 38 words, without repetition, from a set of 41 words, and the other which lists every combination of 279 words, without repetition, from a set of 281 words!

+What a great idea, if only it wasn't COMPLETELY WRONG.